Electro-optic modulator: Phase modulation

+Phase-modulation sideband spectrum of a monochromatic laser driven by a sinusoidal electro-optic phase modulator, as modulation depth $\beta$ increases from 0 to the first carrier null at $\beta$ = 2.4048.
+Left: optical spectrum; each line carries intensity $|J_n(\beta)|^2$(Jacobi-Anger expansion).
+Right: the Bessel functions $|J_n(\beta)|^2$ with the current operating point marked.
+At $\beta$ = 2.4048, the first zero of $J_0$, the carrier vanishes entirely and its power has been distributed across the sidebands.

 Amplitude modulation

 A phase modulating EOM can also be used as an amplitude modulator by using a Mach–Zehnder interferometer.
 This alternative technique is often used in integrated optics where the requirements of phase stability is more easily achieved.
 The beam splitter divides the laser light into two paths, one of which has a phase modulator as described above.
 The beams are then recombined.
 Changing the electric field on the phase modulating path will then determine whether the two beams interfere constructively or destructively at the output, and thereby control the amplitude or intensity of the exiting light.
 This device is called a Mach–Zehnder modulator (MZM) and it is widely used as intensity modulator (IM) in fiber-optic communications.

 Polarization modulation

 Depending on the type and orientation of the nonlinear crystal, and on the direction of the applied electric field, the phase delay can depend on the polarization direction.
 A Pockels cell can thus be seen as a voltage-controlled waveplate, and it can be used for modulating the polarization state.
 For a linear input polarization (often oriented at 45° to the crystal axis), the output polarization will in general be elliptical, rather than simply a linear polarization state with a rotated direction.

 Polarization modulation in electro–optic crystals can also be used as a technique for time-resolved measurement of unknown electric fields.

 Compared to conventional techniques using conductive field probes and cabling for signal transport to read-out systems, electro–optical measurement is inherently noise resistant as signals are carried by fiber-optics, preventing distortion of the signal by electrical noise sources.
 The polarization change measured by such techniques is linearly dependent on the electric field applied to the crystal, hence providing absolute measurements of the field, without the need for numerical integration of voltage traces, as is the case for conductive probes sensitive to the time-derivative of the electric field.